-WHEN I found the knowledge of Brahma and a system of His worship in the Upanishads, and when I came to know that this was the shastra whose authority was recognised throughout the whole of India, I resolved to propagate the Brâhma form of worship by means of the Upanishads. theologians revere the Upanishads as the Vedanta, the crowning point and essence of all the Vedas.
-If I could preach the Brâhma Dharma as based upon the Vedanta, then all India would have one religion, all dissensions would come to an end, all would be united in a common brotherhood, her former valour and power would be revived, and finally she would regain her freedom.
+When I found the knowledge of Brahma and a system of His worship in the Upanishads, and when I came to know that this was the shastra whose authority was recognized throughout the whole of India, I resolved to propagate the Brâhma religion by means of the Upanishads.
+All our theologians revere the Upanishads as the Vedanta, the crowning point and essence of all the Vedas.
+If I could preach the Brâhma religion as based upon the Vedanta, then all India would have one religion, all dissensions would come to an end, all would be united in a common brotherhood, her former valour and power would be revived and finally she would regain her freedom.
 Such were the lofty aspirations which my mind then entertained.
-Idolatry with all its pomp and circumstance was to be found chiefly in the Tantras and Puranas,1 and had no place in the
+Idolatry with all its pomp and circumstance was to be found chiefly in the Tantras' and Puranas, or and had no place in the Vedanta.
+If every one were to turn from the Tantras and Puranas to the Upanishads, if they sought to acquire the knowledge of Brahma as taught in the Upanishads, and devoted themselves to His worship, then it would result in the utmost good of India.
+To clear the path to that great good was my sole aim and object.
+But the Vedas, whose crowning point were the Upanishads, the Vedas whose doctrines and conclusions the Vedanta philosophy took such pains to arrive at, those Vedas were a sealed book to us.
+A few of the Upanishads had been published at the instance of Rammohun Roy, and I too had collected some that had not yet been printed.
+But we could learn nothing of the extensive Vedic literature.
+The Vedas had become virtually extinct in Bengal.
+Nyaya and Smriti shastras 1 Tantras and Puranas.